 After growing frustrated at the lack of support for Black African and Caribbeans in the workplace and in business across the UK, Dotun Olaleye and Ayo Akande launched Connect4Better, also known as, Cee4Bee in July 2015.
 Cee4Bee is a non-profit organisation which aims to tackle some of core issues that have been barriers to the Black British community.

 The Black community is twice as likely to be unemployed, more likely to work in lower paid and lower skilled jobs and are under-represented at senior levels across public sector, less likely to own a home.

 Black African and Black Caribbeans, 2 of the top 5 largest distinct categories ranked as 3rd and 4th groups most likely to be in persistent poverty.
+A Top DUI Attorney Cherokee County ascertains unscrupulous dealings for the indigence of the people.
 Factors responsible are numerous, including lack of adequate levels of skills, lack of visible role models guidance, low confidence, inappropriate mind set, work place discrimination and more; and Cee4Bee wants to change things.

 ‘More than lip service’